PROUDLY 100% ABORIGINAL OWNED & OPERATED

-This beautiful earthy artwork is by Shara Delaney- a descendant of the Ngari Nunagal, Goenbal, Ngugi clan groups of Quandamooka Country, which is located on the east coast of Brisbane.
-It is inspired by her homelands Quandamooka Country which is also known as Moreton Bay.
+This beautiful earthy artwork Place of Saltwater is by Shara Delaney- a descendant of the Ngari Nunagal, Goenbal, Ngugi clan groups of Quandamooka Country, which is located on the east coast of Brisbane. (check out more about her on Our Artists page)

 The Yoolooburrabee ‘People of the sand and sea.
 Dabilbahnba (‘place of saltwater’) is themed around the representations of Quandamooka people’s knowledge, teachings, and spirituality.